Santa Barbara California

 The buildings of the Mission Santa Barbara also changed from their simple, humble beginnings.
-Because the church building had become too small just five years later in 1794, a larger “edifice” was constructed; the third of the series of adobe churches that were built to provide for the needs of their skyrocketing numbers of believers.
+Because the church building had become too small just five years later in 1794, a larger edifice was constructed, the third of a series of adobe churches built to provide for the needs of their growing numbers of believers.
 It had six side chapels, as Mission Santa Barbara enjoyed success and was blessed with a peaceful, positive existence that provided much spiritual fruit as well as other accomplishments.
-In 1812, the church was destroyed by a major earthquake, so it was back to the drawing board.
+But in 1812, the church was destroyed by a major earthquake, so it was back to the drawing board.

-A stone church was built and was completed in 1820: 161 feet long, 42 feet high, and 27 feet wide.
+A new stone church was completed in 1820: it was 161 feet long, 42 feet high, and 27 feet wide.
 Initially, only one tower was built.
-In 1833, the other tower was added.
+In 1833, a second was added.
 This new version of Mission Santa Barbara remained in good shape for 125 years, until the quake of 1925.
-The damage sustained took two years to repair.
-The people of Santa Barbara raised a boatload of money; almost $400,000, and this restoration was completed in 1927.
+The damage took two years to repair.
+The people of Santa Barbara raised a boatload of money: almost $400,000, and this restoration was completed in 1927.

 More troubles followed the Mexican revolt against Spain, after Mexico became independent in 1821.
-This conflict caused considerable friction between the Spanish Franciscan Friars and the now Mexican-controlled Presidio.
-All the Friars were from Spain, so the Mexican officials that now were controlling local government ordered that the soldiers had the authority to police the Chumash Indians, without realizing what they were doing; setting up a revolt that didn’t need to happen.
+The conflict caused considerable friction between the Spanish Franciscan Friars and the now Mexican-controlled Presidio.
+While all the Friars were from Spain, the Mexican officials now in control of local government gave theirs soldiers the authority to police the Chumash Indians, without realizing what they were doing, setting up a revolt that didn’t need to happen.
 Uh Oh!

-The Franciscan Presidente at this time got the politicians to see the error of their ways, and a pardon for all the Chumash was granted six months later, causing the Chumash to return to Mission Santa Barbara.
+The Franciscan Presidente at this time got the politicians to see the error of their ways, and a pardon for all the Chumash was granted six months later.
+The Chumash returned to Mission Santa Barbara.

-During the times when the missions were secularized, to be sold for secular purposes, Mission Santa Barbara managed to remain an active church with services for the people, just long enough until the United States took over California after Mexico lost the Mexican-American War.
-The rooms have been in use continuously for 200 years, very much like it was!
+At a time when most missions were secularized, to be sold for secular purposes, Mission Santa Barbara managed to remain an active church with services for the people, just long enough until the United States took over California after Mexico lost the Mexican-American War.
+Since then, the Mission has been in use continuously for 200 years,.

 Plus, Fr.
-Narciso Duran moved all the California mission records to Mission Santa Barbara, creating a major record depository, sending the message that this was a major Catholic Church for all the people; not just a mission church.
-The closing of the building as a church was delayed enough so that the new owner never had the chance to take control because California became a territory of America.
-Mission Santa Barbara continued on as an active church.
+Narciso Duran moved all California mission records to Mission Santa Barbara, creating an important depository, which sent the message that this was a major Catholic Church for all the people, not just a mission church.
+As a result, the closing of the building as a church was delayed enough so that its Mexican owners never had the chance to take control.

-In 1865, when President Lincoln gave Mission Santa Barbara back to the Catholic Church, the Catholic Church refused to give the Franciscan Friars complete ownership at first, but wisely did so later.
+In 1865, when President Lincoln gave Mission Santa Barbara back to the Catholic Church, it refused to give the Franciscan Friars complete ownership at first, but wisely did so later.

-The Mission Santa Barbara is in need of constant repair.
-They have been awarded a grant from the Save America’s Treasures program.
-One large project that looms in their near future, is the repair of the sandstone walls and pillars of the portico, which runs along the front of the mission structure.
+Because the Mission Santa Barbara is in need of constant repair, it has been awarded a grant from the Save America’s Treasures program.
+One large project that looms in their near future, is the repair of the sandstone walls and pillars of the portico, which run along the front of the mission structure.

-Other projects that need attention are the convent wing walls repair, structural reinforcement of the entrance to the crypt beneath the church floor, replacement of the church solstice window to a more historically accurate style, tuck pointing of the mortar in the Lavandaria brickwork, and the restoration of important artifacts and artwork.
+Other projects that need attention are the convent wing walls, which need repair, structural reinforcement of the entrance to the crypt beneath the church floor, replacement of the church solstice window to a more historically accurate style, tuck pointing of the mortar in the Lavandaria brickwork, and the restoration of important artifacts and artwork.

 To receive this grant, Mission Santa Barbara needs to raise a minimum of 650,000 dollars to match funds.
-The Mission Santa Barbara has met a variety of challenges in its past, and with everyone’s help, will meet the requirements.
+It has met a variety of challenges in its past, and with everyone’s help, will meet the requirements.

 It is good to know that not all Presidio soldiers were jerks.
 They came from a variety of ethnic backgrounds: “Indian tribes of Mexico, Sephardic Jews, and Africans as well as Spaniards.”
 Some intermarried with the Chumash, as did other early settlers.
 Today many people of Santa Barbara trace their heritage to these mixed marriages.